Nelson Team Grants

 LAUSD VEX IQ Robotics Competition League and Championship Schedules by Year

-• Early October: League Orientations for coaches.
+• September: League Orientations for coaches.
+Optional for returning leagues.

 • November and December: Qualifying Sessions 2-3: Qualification Teamwork Matches.

-• Qualifying Sessions end by 7:00 PM.
+• Qualifying Sessions typically end by 7:00 PM.

-• Championship Sessions end by 7:45 PM.
+• Championship Sessions typically end by 7:45 PM.

 • The coaches/mentors and administration at my school support creating a sustainable VIQRC program.